The Tragedy behind the Gothenburg Medals

 The wreck of the Steamer Gothenburg.
 Source: Australasian Sketcher, 20 Mar 1875, p.
 13.

-Fitzgerald would later recall, “we had seen illustrations of shipwrecks, but on this frightful morning … before daybreak we saw the dreadful reality of its horrors.
-The ship was lying over on the port side awfully listing, a hurricane was blowing, rain was coming down as it does in the tropics, and unmerciful breakers were rushing over the unfortunate vessel, seldom without taking some of the people with them.”
+Fitzgerald would later recall, “We had seen illustrations of shipwrecks, but on this frightful morning … before daybreak, we saw the dreadful reality of its horrors.
+The ship was lying over on the port side, awfully listing, a hurricane was blowing, rain was coming down as it does in the tropics, and unmerciful breakers were rushing over the unfortunate vessel, seldom without taking some of the people with them.”

 The Gothenburg.
 Photo Courtesy State Library of Queensland.